-- Stipulate/negotiate terms of payment to new vendors. - Pay all payments net 30-45 days. - Identify and utilize key accounts as vendor references. - Seek extension of terms if cash flow is restricted. - Call vendors when payments are late-very few businesses do! - Under promise and over deliver!
+• Stipulate/negotiate terms of payment to new vendors.

+- Pay all payables net 30-45 days. - Seek extension of terms if cash flow is restricted. - Call vendors when payments are late-very few businesses do! - Under promise and over deliver!

-Financial Management Goals
+Financial Management Policies and Goals

-Financial management goals and policies provide the framework for financial planning and decision-making by the CIL board, finance committee, and CIL staff.
+Financial management policies provide the framework for financial planning and decision-making by the CIL board, finance committee, and CIL staff.
 They are designed to help ensure the financial integrity of the organization, which, along with prudent management of its financial resources, is necessary if the organization is to provide the independent living services, support services, and facilities that address the needs and desires of CIL consumers and the community.

-The following goals and policies for the CIL are intended to guide the organization in its financial matters.
-The goals are broad statements of board philosophy for financial management of the organization.
-The policies provide more specific direction for consistent financial management decisions.
+The following broad example policy statements are intended to guide the CIL in its financial matters.
+The policies can serve as a springboard to develop measurable goal statements which can provide more specific direction and identified outcomes for consistent financial management decision.

-Financial Management Goals-Example
+Financial Management Policies-Example

 - 1. The CIL will establish a financial base sufficient to support high-quality and innovative independent living programs that meet consumer and community needs. - 2.
 The CIL will follow prudent and professional financial management practices in order to achieve and maintain long-term financial stability. - 3.
 The CIL will demonstrate to the grantors of the organization and the financial community that its programs are well managed. - 4.
-The CIL will provide cost-effective services to citizens by cooperating with other government agencies and other nonprofit organizations. - 5.
-The CIL will have an adequate capital improvement program that maintains existing organization assets, provides for consumer and employee safety, maintains a quality independent living environment, and allows for enhancements that are necessary to meet changes.

-- 6. The CIL will continually review and improve its formal budget document and other financial information so that it clearly and openly communicates its resources, expenditures, and financial position. - 7.
+The CIL will provide cost-effective services to citizens by cooperating with government agencies and other nonprofit organizations. - 5.
+The CIL will have an adequate capital improvement program that maintains existing organization assets, provides for consumer and employee safety, maintains a quality independent living environment, and allows for enhancements that are necessary to meet changes. - 6.
+The CIL will continually review and improve its formal budget document and other financial information so that it clearly and openly communicates its resources, expenditures, and financial position. - 7.
 The CIL will communicate with its employees and the community so that they understand the organization's program requirements and financial status.